AlinaStepanov/Fusenix/README.md

 ## Why not just use Datadog / Grafana / PagerDuty?

-Those tools are great but they each show their own slice.
+Those tools show their own slice.
 Datadog doesn't know about your GitHub deploys.
 PagerDuty doesn't show your log errors.
 Grafana doesn't know a revert commit just landed.
-OpsBridge is **read-only and source-agnostic** — it doesn't replace your existing stack, it just aggregates the timeline across all of it.
+Fusenix is **read-only and source-agnostic** — it doesn't replace your existing stack, it aggregates the timeline across all of it.

 Self-hosted, free, and takes about 5 minutes to configure.